Machine-3R/js-apk-template/README.md

     - create package.json/scripts/apk: build && androidjs build
     - update package.json/scripts/init to start with a minimal src
     - change this readme to markup

+    extra:
+    - find a way to use an android emulator to test apk

     issues:
     - none yet